 Sometimes it seems as though entrepreneurial success is not within our reach, and that all roads we have taken lead to the same result.
 While I can assure you that your feelings of frustration are completely normal, it may not be enough to ease your doubts.

 What if I shared with you some of the most inspiring words from a successful entrepreneur who has faced the same road as you.
 Many of the world’s most well-known and highly acclaimed business leaders have not only faced failure, but believe it only helps fuel the fire of wanting success even more.
 The same holds true for Virgin Group mogul, Sir Richard Branson.
-A man who has not only seen failure but was able to raise above it and become one of the Top 100 Most Influential People in the World.
+A man who has not only seen failure but was able to raise above it and become one of the greatest entrepreneurs of our time.

 Early life and beginnings